This Black Bean and Roasted Chicken Tostada recipe may go down in the H2FaL Hall of Fame as one of our most favorite South of the Border creations.

 You always need a good foundation, and these are certain to ground your tostadas into Mexican deliciousness.

-And we love all kinds of beans.
-Canned black beans are easily transformed into a lush, creamy and so flavorful topping.
+We love fresh dried beans, but canned black beans are easily transformed into a lush, creamy and so flavorful topping.

 Oh, these beans are so good, we could sit and eat them just as they are.

-But keep going, we’ve got more flavor to build on!
+Let’s keep the flavor train going, folks!
+We’ve got more flavor to build on!

 I just love a good salsa on anything I make that is Mexican, or Tex-Mex, or Cal-Mex, or Spanish, or eggs, or…well, the sky’s the limit.